 Not many of us know that procrastination is a coping mechanism to deal with negative emotions.
 For some reason or the other, people develop negative reactions to certain tasks.

 For instance, anxiety spikes when you are dealing with challenging work.
 Similarly, fear shoots up when speaking to large crowds at social events.
-To avoid negative emotions like anxiety and fear, you might procrastinate doing your work or going to social events.
+To avoid negative emotions like anxiety and fear, do a quick meditation for anxiety, you might procrastinate doing your work or going to social events.
 Due to procrastination, people miss out a lot in life; they back off from challenging situations and new experiences.

 How does mindfulness lower procrastination?